 Year 12 students also have the opportunity of taking part in an amazing, once in a lifetime adventure with our Global Links Programme.
-In June, students will travel to Vietnam to support disadvantaged rural communities as part of a Challenges Abroad Global Citizenship Programme.
+In June, students will participate in a two week programme based in one of the following countries: Nepal, Peru, India, Cambodia, Thailand, Tanzania and Vietnam.
+Students will support disadvantaged rural communities as part of a Challenges Abroad Global Citizenship Programme.
 This is Catholic Social Teaching in action.

 Every Challenges Abroad programme supports the goals and objectives of an international development charity, the FutureSense Foundation.
 Together, the organisations ensure that programmes are mutually beneficial for both participants and the local community.
 Participants on a Challenges Abroad programme are therefore not only directly impacting the community through their project but are also supporting a sustainable community development initiative that will have a long lasting, positive impact on the community.
-On this programme, our Year 12 students will be challenged to step out of their comfort zone and think creatively as they spend two weeks in Vietnam.
-Participating in a cross-cultural exchange, students will be based within the local community and have the opportunity to visit local schools where they will participate in workshops on conversational English, environment, wellbeing, STEM, and more.
+On this programme, our Year 12 students will be challenged to step out of their comfort zone and think creatively.
+Participating in a cross-cultural exchange, students will be based within the local community and have the opportunity to visit local schools where they will participate in workshops on conversational English, environment, wellbeing, STEM and more.